 - Various screws

-This is a lot of loose components, or at least more than what you typically find on a partially pre-assembled 3D printer.
+This is a lot of loose components, more than what you typically find on a partially pre-assembled 3D printer.
 As a result, the assembly process of the Longer LK5 Pro is more involved than usual.

 Longer most likely did this to keep the costs down and this is one of the reasons why the LK5 Pro is such a budget-friendly machine.

 You receive everything to get started in the box.
 Just keep in mind that the included filament is not enough for even moderate amounts of 3D printing.
 You’ll use it up quickly and are well-advised to have some more filament on hand.

 Having assembled many 3D printers in the last years, we can confidently say that the assembly of the Longer LK5 Pro 3D printer is more time-consuming and frustrating than that of other machines.

 You can expect to spend 30 to 60 minutes putting the 3D printer together.
 Comparing this to other popular machines, like the Anycubic Kobra or the Ender 3 S1, this is about two to three times as long.

 This is partly because there are more components to assemble, but also because the instructions that come with the LK5 Pro are not as clear as we would like them to be.